VainiAnn/SchoolProjects/README.md

 # SchoolProjects
 For small projects done at school.
 The codes were part of the group works done during the courses.
-Mainly done with Raspberry Pi and some simple sensor.
+Mainly done with Raspberry Pi and some simple sensors.
 Used Python programming language.

 ## Azure Temp Sensor